Who can use this feature?

 You can request feedback about yourself from the Anytime Feedback page:

-- Click the blue Give or Request Feedback button.
+Click the Give or Request Feedback button and choose Request feedback about yourself.

 Fill Out the Request Form